RomainGuyot42/BTSSIO/DPO/Module1.md

-# Donnees à caractere personnel
+# Donnees a caractere personnel
 ---

  ## CNIL